Anniesland railway station: History

-After the 2005 re-opening, there had been no physical link between the two routes here – the single line from Maryhill Park Junction terminated in its own separate bay platform (number 3) on the eastern side of the station and the two routes were under the control of different signalling centres.
+After the 2005 reopening, there had been no physical link between the two routes here; the single line from Maryhill Park Junction terminated in its own separate bay platform (no. 3) on the eastern side of the station and the two routes were under the control of different signalling centres.
 However, in late 2015, Network Rail carried out a programme of works to connect the Maryhill chord to the North Clyde Line, just north of Anniesland station.
-This was done to provide a diversionary route from the main Edinburgh to Glasgow line into Low Level while the High Level station was shut during 2016 for tunnel works; however, it is intended that the new connection be permanent.
+This was done to provide a diversionary route from the main Edinburgh to Glasgow line into Glasgow Queen Street Low Level while the High Level station was shut during 2016 for tunnel works; however, it is intended that the new connection be permanent.

 In October 2024, new lifts were opened allowing the station to be accessed step-free.